 Site address is http://fretboardtravellers.uk/

 I currently offer a set up service to players that have cheap budget electric guitars costing under £400.
-These cheap budget electric guitars will normally benefit from a fret leveling service to improve playability and tone.
+These cheap budget electric guitars will normally benefit from a fret levelling service to improve play-ability and tone.
 This service includes a fret levelling and a fret crowning and polish with a set of new strings for £120.
 I can also include a neck adjustment if I believe that the trussrod is in good enough condition and accessible enough.
 Making trussrod adjustments can help improve the overall action of a guitar enabling a lower action.
 Trussrod adjustments cost £35.
 A full setup will cost £155.

 In my experience the difference between cheap budget electric guitars and more expensive high quality guitars is more marginal than you think.
 There are many similarities and often what actually differentiates them is the actual labour, care & attention to detail and skills that have been invested in the more expensive instrument and conversely deprived from the budget instrument.
 By allowing the budget instrument to receive these at a later stage we can vastly bring up the quality of the cheap budget electric guitars up to a point of comparability with the more expensive guitars.
 Of course there will be some difference that cannot be eliminated using this process such as quality of the hardware used but again there is an opportunity to change these things on a budget instrument at a later stage.